-In an era where we are constantly bombarded by social networks, never-ending news cycles and a global pandemic, our sleep routines have been thrown all out of whack.
-And if you’re looking to sleep better in 2021, you’re going to need one of the best sleep trackers.
+In an era where we are constantly bombarded by social networks, never-ending news cycles and a global pandemic, our sleep habits and sleep routines have been thrown all out of whack.
+And if you’re looking to sleep better in 2022, you’re going to need the best sleep tracker.

 Sleep tracking functionality is often found in many of the best smartwatches and best fitness trackers from Fitbit, Garmin and Apple, but you can also find sleep trackers that have been integrated into beds and mattresses.
 There are even rings that track sleep.
 Sleep trackers are available in a variety of styles, making it easy to find one that fits your needs.

 Best of all, sleep trackers are affordable.
-Despite the advanced algorithms and cutting-edge sensors these devices use, you can find fitness bands with sleep tracking for less than $40.
+Despite the advanced algorithms and cutting-edge sensors these devices use, you can find wearable fitness bands with sleep tracking for around $150.
 But if you’re willing to spend more, you will unlock the full potential of the best sleep trackers.

-With this in mind, we’ve rounded up nine of the best sleep trackers you can buy right now across various price points and product categories.
+With this in mind, we’ve rounded up 13 of the best sleep trackers you can buy right now across various price points and product categories.

 But Fitbit’s companion app makes this the best sleep tracker available now.
-If you want to go deeper, Fitbit’s companion app will offer up a wealth of metrics and collected data on your total sleep duration, how many times a night you wake up, how much time you spend in each sleep phase.
+If you want to go deeper, the app will offer up a wealth of metrics and collect data on your general sleep patterns, like how many times a night you wake up and time spent in each sleep phase.
 It can even alert you to potential health issues such as stress and sleep apnea.
-Along with these powerful sleep tracking capabilities, the Fitbit Charge 4 is also sleek, so you shouldn’t be bothered by it while you sleep.

-Like the Fitbit Charge 4, the Garmin Vivosmart 4 is equipped with a heart rate sensor and blood oxygen sensor, so it’s able to deliver lots of data on how you sleep.
-This includes short-term and long-term tracking of your nightly sleep phases (including how much time you spend in REM sleep).
+Like the Fitbit sleep tracker, the Garmin Vivosmart 4 is equipped with a heart rate sensor and a sensor for tracking blood oxygen levels, so it’s able to deliver lots of data on your sleep habits.
+This includes short-term and long-term tracking of your nightly sleep patterns and phases (including how much time you spend in REM sleep).
 The big difference here is that the companion app doesn’t quite hit the same levels when it comes to meaningful insights.
 But considering that the Garmin Vivosmart 4 offers nearly all of the same functionality in a smaller package, and can usually be found at a lower price, that may be a tradeoff most people can live with.

-If you’re just dipping your toes into the world of wearables, or you’re in search of a more affordable option, the AmazFit Band 5 is the best sleep tracker under $50 that will track basics, like how long it took you to fall asleep and how much total sleep you got.
+If you’re just dipping your toes into the world of wearable sleep trackers, or you’re in search of a more affordable option, the AmazFit Band 5 is the best sleep tracker under $50 that will track basic sleep patterns, like how long it took you to fall asleep and total sleep duration.
 That said, it can also track your different sleep phases, and specifically, how much time you spent in the REM cycle.

 Given the price, there are naturally some trade-offs here: There’s no SpO2 sensor, the insights are minimal and according to a review of the identical Xiaomi MiBand 5 from the publication Wareables, it’s not as accurate as the best sleep trackers.
 But for the money, it can still offer you a relative sense of how well you’re sleeping, if maybe not an absolute one.